pflanze/functional-perl/docs/howto.md

 to extend `Moose` for the same purposes, please [tell](mailing_list.md).

-Due to method calls using different syntax, they can't be directly passed where a function reference is expected.
+Due to method calls using different syntax, they can't be passed directly where a function reference is expected.
 The Perl builtin way to pass them as a value is to pass the method name as a string, but that requires the receiving code to expect a method name, not a function.
-To require all places that do a function call to accomodate for the case of being instead passed a string does not look like a good idea (forgetting would be a bug, runtime overhead on every call instead of just taking the reference).
+To require all places that do a function call to accomodate for the case of being instead passed a string does not look like a good idea (forgetting would be a bug, and it would impose runtime overhead on every call instead of just on taking the reference).
 And although references to individual method implementations *can* be taken (like `\&Foo::Bar::baz`), that skips the type dispatch and will most likely hurt you later on.

 Instead, a wrapper subroutine needs to be passed that does the method calls, like: